 A Greylist contains items that are temporarily blocked (or temporarily allowed) until an additional step is performed.

 Honeypots are computer security programs that simulate network resources that hackers are likely to look for to lure them in and trap them.
 An attacker may assume that you’re running weak services that can be used to break into the machine.
-A honeypot provides you advanced warning of a more concerted attack.
+A honeypot provides you with advanced warning of a more concerted attack.
 Two or more honeypots on a network form a honeynet.

 Identity and Access Management (IAM)